xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 immeasurable mental and moral superiority to the method of tenacity.
 Its success is proportionally greater; and in fact it has over and over again worked the most majestic results.
-The mere structures of stone which it has caused to be put together—in Siam, for example, in Egypt, and in Europe—have many of them a sublimity hardly more than rivaled by the greatest works of Nature.
+The mere structures of stone which it has caused to be put together -- in Siam, for example, in Egypt, and in Europe -- have many of them a sublimity hardly more than rivaled by the greatest works of Nature.
 And, except the geological epochs, there are no periods of time so vast as those which are measured by some of these organized faiths.
 If we scrutinize